Create Happy, Successful Children

 Dr. Gabor Mate

-What makes children fail in life is coldness, abuse, or neglect from their parents.
+What makes children fail in life is coldness and neglect from their parents.

 Not love.
 Not giving.
 Not helping.